Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Experiments

 \subsection{Achieving Local-Global Sharpness Consistency}

-To assess the effectiveness of \ours in promoting consistency between local and global loss landscapes, \cref{fig:local_global_fedgloss} replicates the analysis previously conducted on \fedsam (\cref{fig:global_local_full}) for direct comparison.
-The behavior of local models is shown from both local and global perspectives (``\textit{Local loss}'' and ``\textit{Global loss}'', respectively). \cref{app:ablations:local-global} offers visualizations for the remaining clients.
+To assess the effectiveness of \ours in promoting consistency between local and global loss landscapes, \cref{fig:local_global_fedgloss} replicates the analysis previously conducted on \fedsam (\cref{fig:global_local_full}).
+The behavior of local models is shown from both local (``\textit{Local loss}'') and global perspectives (``\textit{Global loss}''). \cref{app:ablations:local-global} offers visualizations for the remaining clients.
 Compared to \fedsam, the gap between local and global loss landscapes in \ours is significantly smaller, and both global and local loss surfaces are found in \textit{flat and low-loss regions} (\cref{fig:consistency:c0_fedgloss,fig:consistency:c1_fedgloss}).
-This suggests our method effectively promotes convergence toward \textbf{aligned low-loss flat regions}, minimizing the discrepancy between local and global geometries.
+This suggests our method effectively promotes convergence toward {aligned low-loss flat regions}, minimizing the discrepancy between local and global geometries.
 This results in a global model residing in a flat minimum in the global landscape (\cref{subfig:ours-fedsam-c10-a0,subfig:ours-fedsam-c100-a0}). \cref{fig:consistency:c0_fedsmoo,fig:consistency:c1_fedsmoo} instead compare \ours with the best-performing SOTA \fedsmoo, where the position in the global landscape of \ours' local models is added for reference.
 While \fedsmoo improves consistency between local and global sharpness compared to \fedsam, it falls short of \ours in reaching a flatter global minimum.

 \cref{tab:eigs_fedgloss} confirms these claims.
-By combining ADMM for consistency and server-side \sam for global flatness, \ours prioritizes achieving a flatter \textit{global} region during training, as proven by the \textbf{lowest global maximum eigenvalue} $\lambda_{1,g}$ and larger $\lambda_{1,l}$, across all clients and methods.
+By combining ADMM for consistency and server-side \sam for global flatness, \ours prioritizes achieving a flatter \textit{global} region during training, as proven by the {lowest global maximum eigenvalue} $\lambda_{1,g}$ and larger $\lambda_{1,l}$, across all clients and methods.